Roqlane/writeups/README.md

 # Writeups

-You can find here some of my writeups.
+You can find here some of my writeups (and notes in case I didn't want to write writeups).